Fyodir/parsermcparser/README.txt

     - .bed file of queried gene titled "LRG_(LRG number here)_(HGNC nomenclature).bed"

 Instructions:
+    - Ensure target LRG_xml file is located within the parsermcparser directory
     - Naviagte to the "parsermcparser" directory on the bash terminal
-    - Run the cmd line "python3 parserv1 (insert target xml file)"
+    - Run the cmd line "python3 parserv1 (insert target xml file)" [enter]
     - A bed file will be created in the "parsermcparser" directory titled:
         - "LRG_(LRG number here)_(HGNC nomenclature).bed"